LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 where of course the two definitions coincide for
 $s\in\mathbb{N}$.
-Note that, by the previous discussion, we have that both in the euclidean and periodic case
+Note that, by the previous discussion, we have that both in the Euclidean and periodic case

 <div>
  $$\begin{aligned}